Becoming a Validator

 1. Stake weight — Higher stake gives proportionally higher probability

 This means even validators with the minimum stake will produce blocks, just less frequently.
+The entropy source ("quantum" or "local") is visible on the validator dashboard.

 Leaving the Validator Set